 - 1. On the Master scanner, check the Modify & Backup Lon Slave Scanner Configuration parameter in Genius[TM] and configure the Lonworks Slave Scanner Common Parameters (Code and Reconstruction Parameters). - 2.
 Enable the ASR procedure through the Enable A.S.R. parameter in the Master configuration. - 3.
-Send the configuration to the Master EEPROM to force the Slave Operating Mode, Code Reading Symbologies and Reconstruction parameters. - Now the Slave scanners are configured through the Master (ASR parameters stored in the Master) and the ASR procedure is implemented. - 4.
+Send the configuration to the Master EEPROM to force the Slave Operating Mode, Code Reading Symbologies and Reconstruction parameters and store all the Slave PackTrackTM calibration tables. - Now the Slave scanners are configured through the Master (ASR parameters stored in the Master) and the ASR procedure is implemented. - 4.
 Save this configuration to file (.ddc).